How we design our seminars

 Educator, Sedona AZ

-I don't think I would have appreciated the Summit as much if I hadn't gone straight to another conference afterward.
-The one I'm attending now is so huge and impersonal.
-The Presentation Summit enabled me to learn from real people in the trenches, and I appreciate that much more now, having seen the alternative.
+I really appreciate the Presentation Summit, having gone straight to another conference afterward.
+This one is huge and impersonal.
+At the Summit, I learn from real people in the trenches, and I appreciate that much more now, having seen the alternative.

 MarComm Manager, Poll Everywhere